Reading the behavior of your turtle can be confusing and leave you desperate at times.

 2. Stress from being transferred to a new tank

-Turtles are creatures of habit and a transition from one habitat to another can leave them stressed.
+It turned out, turtles are creatures of habit and a transition from one habitat to another can leave them stressed.

 It takes turtles up to 2 weeks to settle and begin feeling comfortable in a new habitat.

 During this time the pet may refuse to eat, but that’s normal.
+When my Red Eared Slider felt more comfortable in her new environment she started accepting food and became more active overall.

 Turtles are very hardy creatures and don’t have a problem going for up to 2 weeks without eating, even in their most active periods.